Walk and discover one of the most beautiful countries on Earth.

 per person, sharing a twin/double room.

-8-16km walks, a maximum of 415m ascent on tracks and hill paths with some rocky paths and muddy areas.
+8-13km walks, a maximum of 415m ascent and descent on tracks and hill paths with some rocky paths and muddy areas.
+Please visit our page on walking grades for more information.

 We use short transfers to help us explore the area.